dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 2. Create databases called **DDDUniveristy** and **DDDUniversityTest**.
 3. Run the application

-### Run Containerized Application with Containerized Database :whale:
+### Run Containerized Application with Containerized Database and Custom Payment Gateway :whale:

 Note: Portainer is used to investigate containers if required.